 - Credibility: By supporting Simpol, you are identifying yourself as a politician who supports a practical solution to global problems.
 Supporting Simpol allows you to go beyond the confines of party policy to reach out to the growing body of voters who increasingly care about global issues but who have become disillusioned with party politics.

 - Extra Votes: By supporting Simpol, you make yourself eligible to receive the votes of citizens who support the campaign.
-They are committed to giving strong preference to candidates who have signed the Pledge, to the probable exlcusion of those who haven't.
-At the 2010 General Election, 200 candidates from all parties signed the Pledge.
-With support for Simpol growing, it makes sense to make sure you're amongst them.
+They are committed to giving strong preference to candidates who have signed the Pledge, to the probable exclusion of those who haven't.
+With support for Simpol growing, it makes sense to make sure that you've signed the Pledge.

 - Leading the Way: By supporting Simpol, you are joining a growing body of parliamentarians, statesmen, economists and thought leaders who realise that the world needs a way out of its present dilemma and that neither the UN nor traditional party politics, important though they are, can deliver on global challenges.
 You came into politics to make a positive difference to the world.
 Supporting Simpol offers you a complementary way to do that.